What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Additional Qualitative Examples from

 \section{Additional Qualitative Examples from \qevdshortclipdataset{}}

-In \cref{fig:fitness_qa_supp}, we provide additional example annotations from the fitness questions and fitness feedbacks on short-clip videos.
-We see that high-level questions focus on overall aspects of the video, e.g., ``What exercise is the user doing?
+In \cref{fig:fitness_qa_supp}, we provide additional annotation examples from the fitness questions and fitness feedbacks on short-clip videos.
+As shown, high-level questions focus on overall aspects of the video, e.g., ``What exercise is the user doing?
 Describe how they are doing it.''.
 On the other hand, fine-grained questions focus on details such as the user's rate of punch (\cref{fig:fitness_qa_supp} top) or whether the user's back is rounded (\cref{fig:fitness_qa_supp} bottom).
 The feedbacks on these short-clips provide positive reinforcement, e.g., ``This is looking great!'' if the user is doing the exercise correctly (\cref{fig:fitness_qa_supp} top) and also provide useful advice, e.g., toe alignment while performing squats (\cref{fig:fitness_qa_supp} bottom).